Let’s get to know all about salt!

 Table Salt – mined from natural salt deposits (older bodies of seawater which have dried long ago) the salt is then processed and manufactured into smaller crystals.
 Unlike sea salt, which is produced through natural methods, table salt production involves chemicals after being mined.
 It’s purified and striped of minerals and infused with anti-caking substances.

 Mineral Salt – similar to table salt, but this type of salt is specifically mined from areas such as Pakistan, near the Himalayas.
 Did you know it’s colours are influenced from the additional minerals, such as calcium, potassium, and magnesium.
 You may know this as ‘Rock Salt’ .
-Here at Maldon we stock Tidman’s Natural Rock Salt, where the naturally occurring rock salt is extracted from ancient rock deposits from Cheshire Britain.
+Here at Maldon we stock Tidman’s Natural Rock Salt, where the naturally occurring rock salt is extracted from ancient rock deposits.
 Fact – unlike other salts, Tidman’s is also additive free!

 How is Maldon Salt Formed?